Following God’s Path Leads Bowen in a New Direction

 Bowen has been reading everything and anything since she can remember.
 If she forgot to bring a book somewhere, she would find a menu or a cereal box to read – anything to transport her mind to a different world, even if it was just the world of Cinnamon Toast Crunch.

 “Whenever I went through a hard time as a child, I could step into a different world,” Bowen said.
-“When I become a publisher, I want to share those worlds with people who feel like reading is the only thing they have.”
+“I’ve always want to share those worlds with people who feel like reading is the only thing they have.”

 As Bowen approached college, selecting a major proved to be an easy choice.
-With the dream of becoming a publisher someday, Bowen chose a bachelor’s degree in English and minors in marketing and management.
+She felt strongly that following God’s path for her life meant becoming a publisher.
+So Bowen chose a bachelor’s degree in English and minors in marketing and management.
 But while her major choice was simple, Bowen had some doubts and fears about attending college as a first-generation student.
 She was the first in her family to step into college directly out of high school, and the “step” felt more like a giant leap.

 Even during her senior year, when Bowen faced three deaths in her family and back-to-back surgeries, she continued to work hard in her classes and pour herself into her senior thesis.
 Her passion didn’t go unnoticed.